rohan-patra/tg-multisig/README.md

 - `/yes`: Approves a pending transaction.
 - `/no`: Rejects a pending transaction.
 - `/balance`: Checks the balance of the multisig wallet.
-- `/privatekey`: Retrieves the user's private key (sent via direct message).
+- `/privatekey`: Retrieves the user's private key (Proof of Concept).
 - `/switch_chain <rpc_url> <preset>`: Switches to a different parachain.

 ## Repo Structure